jataware/views2_ensemble/README.md

 The script looks for any parameters passed by the user to determine if the dataframe needs to be perturbed before a prediction is made.
 The parameters we exposed are:
 -   --start_date: prediction start.
 -   --end_date: prediction end.
+- --country: if country is defined only the country passed to the ensemble will be perturbed before prediction.
 - --gdp_pcap: a percentage perturbation against gpd per capita (wdi_ny_gdp_pcap_pp_kd) where 0 is baseline (no perturbation)
 - --infant_mortality: a percentage perturbation against annual infant mortality rate (wdi_sp_dyn_imrt_in) where 0 is baseline (no perturbation)
 - -Liberal Democracy Index: